-Injuries, damages or loss to any friends, colleagues or family member who may participate with our customer, graduate or students the college from liability with any insurance coverage available to the student.
+Injuries, damages or loss to any friends, colleagues or family member who may participate with our customer, graduate or students

 Injuries, damages or loss relating to a slip, trip or fall of any kind.
 Any auto injury or loss of any kind.